vtex/faststore/docs/styling.md

 If you've started developing with our [template](https://github.com/vtex-sites/storecomponents.store/blob/master/src/%40vtex/gatsby-plugin-theme-ui/index.ts) this file should be already there.

-Since each store built using store framework jamstack is created on top of a pre-existing theme ui theme, every CSS customization should merge the new CSS with the pre-existing one.
+Since each store built using store framework Jamstack is created on top of a pre-existing theme-ui theme, every CSS customization should merge the new CSS with the pre-existing ones.

 To do that, you use the `createTheme` function imported from `@vtex/store-ui`.